maniospas/Blombly/docs/basics/structs.md

 Normal variable visibility rules apply too; to let a struct's code blocks call each other, either make them final or access them from `this`, like above.
 For conciseness and portability (inlining in non-struct methods), the first option is preferred.
 Boilerplate that applies best practices for object-oriented programming is provided by std/oop import in the form of macros (basically syntax enrichments).
 Related material can be found in section 3.1.

-## Inlined code blocks as constructors
+## Inlined constructors

 In Blombly, inlining can be used to treat code blocks as part of constructors.
 This is a generalization of multi-inheritance that allows any number of blocks to work together during struct definitions.
-Inline the declaration of member functions as in the following example:
+Inline the declaration of member functions as in the following example.

 ```java
 // main.bb